mpsonntag/snippets/courses/teaching/RDF_SPARQL.md

   ORDER BY ?last_name DESC(?first_name)
 ```

-### Binding values
+### Label functions and binding values
+- `CONCAT()` concatenates labels with strings or other labels
+- `STRLEN()` returns the label length

-- the BIND keyword can be used to assign the output of a function to a variable
+- the `BIND` keyword can be used to assign the output of a function to a variable

 ```
   SELECT ?annotated_name